 It’s about re-aligning your attitude, not just re-phrasing your slogan.
 Be remarkable and appeal to your prospects as a friend.
-Have them anticipating and looking forward to loving your “whatever”.
+Have them looking forward to loving your “whatever”.
 Have them discover for themselves “what’s in it for them”.

 Permission Marketing is a term popularized by Seth Godin, entrepreneur, author, and speaker.
 If he were a chef, Seth Godin would be presenting food for thought.
 Delicious tidbits to whet your appetite, but you can make a stunning meal with these appetizers.

 Don’t you love an insightful comment?
 A thoughtful sentence or two that expresses the heart of an idea.
 Bold and probing, but short and sweet.
 That’s what Seth Godin produces every day on his blog and in his books, on a range of topics including marketing, writing, spreading ideas, blogging, managing your business, and living your life.